jennydjen/phplist-plugin-HeaderPlugin/README.md

 #phplist-plugin-HeaderPlugin

 Add a new parameters X-Custom-Priority into the mail header.
-The parameter value is defined into "config.php" with the new defined value "$priority".
+The parameter value is defined into "config.php" with the new defined parameter "$priority".